Recent developments in mathematical aspects of relativistic fluids: Leray systems

 (ii) The two opposite convex half-cones,

 have a non-empty interior.
 Here, $\Gamma_x^{*,\pm}(a^{J,q})$ are the half-cones associated with the hyperbolic polynomials $p^{J,q}(x,\xi)$, $q=1,\dots,r_J$, $J=1,\dots,N$. \end{definition}

-\begin{remark} When the hyperbolicity properties (i) and (ii) in Definition \ref{D:Leray_Ohya_hyperbolic} hold for every $x$, we call the corresponding operators Leray-Ohya hyperbolic (we can also talk about hyperbolicity in an open set, a certain region, etc.).
-When we say that an operator is Leray-Ohya hyperbolic on the whole space (or in an open set, etc.), this means not only that Definition \ref{D:Leray_Ohya_hyperbolic} applies for every $x$, but also that the numbers $r_J$ and the degree of the polynomials $p^{J,q}(x,\xi)$, $q=1,\dots,r_J$, $J=1,\dots,N$, do not change with $x$. \end{remark}
+\begin{remark} When the hyperbolicity properties (i) and (ii) in Definition \ref{D:Leray_Ohya_hyperbolic} hold for every $x$, we call the corresponding operators Leray--Ohya hyperbolic (we can also talk about hyperbolicity in an open set, a certain region, etc.).
+When we say that an operator is Leray--Ohya hyperbolic on the whole space (or in an open set, etc.), this means not only that Definition \ref{D:Leray_Ohya_hyperbolic} applies for every $x$, but also that the numbers $r_J$ and the degree of the polynomials $p^{J,q}(x,\xi)$, $q=1,\dots,r_J$, $J=1,\dots,N$, do not change with $x$. \end{remark}

 \begin{definition} We define the \textdef{dual convex half-cone} $C_x^+(A)$ at $T_x X$ as the set of $v \in T_x X$ such that $\xi(v) \geq 0$ for every $\xi \in \Gamma_x^{*,+}(A)$; $C_x^-(A)$ is analogously defined, and we set $C_x(A) = C_x^+(A) \cup C_x^-(A)$.
 If the convex cones $C_x^+(A)$ and $C_x^-(A)$ can be continuously distinguished with respect to $x \in X$, then $X$ is called \textdef{time-oriented} (with respect to the hyperbolic form provided by the operator $A$).
 If $X$ is time-oriented, a path in $X$ is called \textdef{future (past) time-like} with respect to $A$ if its tangent at each point $x \in X$ belongs to $C_x^+(A)$ ($C_x^-(A)$), and \textdef{future (past) causal} if its tangent at each point $x \in X$ belongs or is tangent to $C_x^+(A)$ ($C_x^-(A)$).
 A regular surface $\Sigma$ is called \textdef{spacelike} with respect to $A$ if $T_x\Sigma$ ($ \subset T_x X$) is exterior to $C_x(A)$ for each $x \in \Sigma$.
 It follows that for a time-oriented $X$, the concepts of \textdef{causal past, future, domains of dependence and influence} of a set can be defined in the same way one does when the manifold is endowed with a Lorentzian metric.
 We refer the reader to \cite{Leray-Book-1953} for details.
 Here we need only the following: the \textdef{past domain of dependence}\footnote{In accordance with the language of Lorentzian manifolds, it would be more appropriate to call $J^-(x)$ the causal past of $x$.
 But we prefer to call it the past domain of dependence in order to emphasize that it is determined by the operator $A$ rather than a Lorentzian metric.
 This also avoids confusion with the notaion of causal past when a Lorentzian metric is involved.} $J^-(x)$ of a point $x \in X$ is the set of points that can be joined to $x$ by a past causal curve. \end{definition}